guillemdelgado/mcv-m5/README.md

 ### Abstract
 In order to choose a good-performing object recognition network for our system, we have tested several CNNs with different architectures.
 Changing different parameters from *code/config/tt100k_classif.py* we were able to test different datasets and different NN.
 In addition, we implemented and tested a Stochastic Neural Network which can be found in *code/models/stochastic_depth.py*
 ### Code
-Short explanation of the code in the repository
+See this [README](https://github.com/guillemdelgado/mcv-m5/blob/master/code/README.md) to know how to run the code and run the experiments.
 ### Results
 Results of the different experiments.
 ### How to run the code